New FlashfoodApp Helps Fight Food Waste And Offers Grocery Savings For Consumers

-Based out of Toronto, the Flashfood App is the newest way for Canadians to save money on groceries.
+Based out of Toronto, the Flashfood App is the newest way Canadians save money on groceries.

-Oh, and if you are from Michigan or Wisconsin you may want to keep reading because you’re included too!
+If you are from Michigan or Wisconsin, you may want to keep reading because you’re included, too!

-Sign Up For The Flashfood App To Get A Freebie
+Sign Up For The Flashfood App To Get a $5 Credit.

-Honestly, right from the start, I will tell you that if you buy reduced products sign up for the Flashfood app now.
+From the start, I will tell you that if you buy reduced products, sign up for the Flashfood app now.

 DID YOU KNOW?